repology/repology-rules/README.md

 #### wwwpart

 Matches when a package homepage contains given substring.
-This is usually more practical than **wwwpat**, and you don't need escaping.
+This is usually more practical than **wwwpat** as in most cases you just need to match an URL part and don't need complex patterns, also you don't want to bother with escaping here.

 ```yaml
 - { name: firefox, wwwpart: "mozilla.org", ... }